-- Call your local Social Development office at 1-833-733-7835.
-Tell the agent you would like to apply for the Emergency Fuel Benefit.
+- Call Social Development at 1-833-733-7835.
+Press 1 for English or 2 for French.
+Then press 2.
+Tell the team member you would like to apply for the Emergency Fuel Benefit.

-The agent is trying to figure out if you are potentially eligible for the benefit.
-If the agent thinks you may be eligible for the benefit, they will book you an in-person appointment with a Needs Assessor at your local Social Development office to complete your application.
+If the agent thinks you may be eligible for the benefit, they will book you an in-person appointment with a Needs Assessor at your local Social Development office.

-- Once the Needs Assessor has all the documents, they will complete your application and tell you if you have been approved.
-If you are approved a cheque will be mailed out to you.
-It usually takes a couple of days for the cheque to be processed and put in the mail.
+- Once your application is complete, the Needs Assessor will tell you if you have been approved or not.
+If you are approved, a cheque will be mailed out to you.
+It usually takes a couple days for the cheque to be processed and then put in the mail.